slackjeff/journalNet/README.md

 - Restart xinetd service.
 - Create file .journal on your home folder.
 - Test with ./journal -B username@127.0.0.1 or ./journal -B username@your.dynamic.dns (Remove "-B" to hide the Banner).
-- To edit your journal IP address modify the file: sudo nano /etc/xinetd.d/journalnet
+- To edit your journal IP address modify the file: sudo nano /etc/xinetd.d/journalnet and restart xinetd service.
 ```
 Files
   ___